- Teaches students:

 Hello!
-My name is Allen and I've been playing guitar for 13 years, and teaching for the past 8.
+My name is Allen and I've been playing guitar for 16 years, and teaching for the past 10.
 I've been performing and writing since the age of 16 with bands in many styles.
 I'm originally from Santa Maria, CA, and I obtained my knowledge of music theory, performance, and songwriting skills from taking private lessons in the central coast at a place called Coelho's Academy of Music.
 Our head instructor, Jerry Coelho, was a student of the late Howard Roberts and was one of the first graduating students to who helped to establish Guitar Institute of Technology (GIT), currently known as The Musicians Institute.
 After dedicating 4 years of private lessons under Jerry and his other top instructors, my hard work payed off and I was given the opportunity take students of my own.
 For the following two years, I've managed to consistently teach 40 students per week.
 I decided to move forward and take my musical experience with me to San Diego, where I currently teach, write, record, and perform my music with others who have similar goals and aspirations.
-I am playing with three bands at this moment.
-Quel Bordel, Science Fiction Jazz, and The Cassie B Project.
-These bands have given me the opportunity to perform with local and big named artists such as D.J.
+I love playing in as many bands as possible.
+The main one I play in is called Quel Bordel.
+Some of the bands I've played in have given me the opportunity to perform with local and big named artists such as D.J.
 Artistic, Gary Wilson of Stones Throw Records, The Aristocrats, Terry Bozzio, Alan Holdsworth, and Tony Levin.
+As a full time musician and performer, I'm typically out gigging anywhere from 2-5 a week.
 As a teacher, I'm here to help you with where you want to be with guitar.
 Whether it's rock, pop, funk, hip hop, reggae, jazz, blues, indie, folk, and country, I can help you with the technical and theoretical side of things.

 *** Lesson Details ***